New Steiner systems $S(2,6,v)$ with block length 6: Steiner systems S(2,6,111)

-In this section we present the Steiner systems $S(2,6,111)$ generated by the action of the cyclic group $\mathbb Z_{55}$ with two orbits of length $55$ and one fixed point, denoted by $\infty$.
-Elements of the first orbit are identified with the elements $0,\dots,54$ of the group $\mathbb Z_{55}$; elements of the second orbit are enumerated by numbers $0',\dots,54'$ with a prime.
+In this section we present the Steiner systems $S(2,6,111)$ generated by an action of the cyclic group $\mathbb Z_{55}$ with two orbits of length $55$ and one fixed point, denoted by $\infty$.
+Elements of the first orbit are identified with the elements $0,\dots,54$ of the group $\mathbb Z_{55}$; elements of the second orbit are enumerated by primed numbers $0',\dots,54'$.
 Each designs is preceded by its fingerprint.

-\begin{example} There exist exactly four designs for $v=111$ generated by the action of the cyclic group $\mathbb Z_{55}$ with two orbits of size $55$ and one fixed point. \begin{enumerate} \item \{1=32120, 2=528000, 3=2207040, 4=2361040\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 4, 49, 0', 13'$], [$0, 2, 15, 27, 31', 37'$], [$0, 5, 19, 39, 30', 47'$], [$0, 8, 31, 32', 34', 48'$], [$0, 9, 38, 27', 45', 52'$], [$0, 18, 2', 23', 33', 38'$], [$0, 21', 41', 49', 50', 53'$]] \item \{1=33880, 2=534270, 3=2195820, 4=2364230\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 17, 0', 26'$], [$0, 4, 12, 2', 17', 22'$], [$0, 5, 29, 11', 41', 48'$], [$0, 6, 27, 46, 7', 30'$], [$0, 7, 32, 42, 21', 27'$], [$0, 18, 33', 46', 47', 49'$], [$0, 4', 8', 32', 42', 51'$]] \item \{0=550, 1=34320, 2=507540, 3=2224640, 4=2361150\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 46, 0', 15'$], [$0, 4, 35, 41, 11', 21'$], [$0, 5, 28, 1', 18', 44'$], [$0, 7, 26, 47, 29', 53'$], [$0, 13, 30, 5', 23', 32'$], [$0, 16, 36', 42', 49', 50'$], [$0, 4', 8', 38', 40', 43'$]] \item \{1=36960, 2=539550, 3=2193180, 4=2358510\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 32, 0', 12'$], [$0, 4, 10, 19, 44', 46'$], [$0, 5, 39, 1', 8', 21'$], [$0, 7, 20', 29', 45', 48'$], [$0, 8, 20, 38, 14', 15'$], [$0, 13, 41, 5', 39', 43'$], [$0, 4', 10', 18', 28', 33'$]] \end{enumerate} \end{example}
+\begin{example} There exist exactly four designs for $v=111$ generated by the action of the cyclic group $\mathbb Z_{55}$ with two orbits of size $55$ and one fixed point. \begin{enumerate} \item \{1=32120, 2=528000, 3=2207040, 4=2361040\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 4, 49, 0', 13'$], [$0, 2, 15, 27, 31', 37'$], [$0, 5, 19, 39, 30', 47'$], [$0, 8, 31, 32', 34', 48'$], [$0, 9, 38, 27', 45', 52'$], [$0, 18, 2', 23', 33', 38'$], [$0, 21', 41', 49', 50', 53'$]] \item \{1=33880, 2=534270, 3=2195820, 4=2364230\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 17, 0', 26'$], [$0, 4, 12, 2', 17', 22'$], [$0, 5, 29, 11', 41', 48'$], [$0, 6, 27, 46, 7', 30'$], [$0, 7, 32, 42, 21', 27'$], [$0, 18, 33', 46', 47', 49'$], [$0, 4', 8', 32', 42', 51'$]] \item \{1=36960, 2=539550, 3=2193180, 4=2358510\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 32, 0', 12'$], [$0, 4, 10, 19, 44', 46'$], [$0, 5, 39, 1', 8', 21'$], [$0, 7, 20', 29', 45', 48'$], [$0, 8, 20, 38, 14', 15'$], [$0, 13, 41, 5', 39', 43'$], [$0, 4', 10', 18', 28', 33'$]] \item \{0=550, 1=34320, 2=507540, 3=2224640, 4=2361150\}\quad [[$0, 11, 22, 33, 44, \infty$], [$0', 11', 22', 33', 44', \infty$], [$0, 1, 3, 46, 0', 15'$], [$0, 4, 35, 41, 11', 21'$], [$0, 5, 28, 1', 18', 44'$], [$0, 7, 26, 47, 29', 53'$], [$0, 13, 30, 5', 23', 32'$], [$0, 16, 36', 42', 49', 50'$], [$0, 4', 8', 38', 40', 43'$]] \end{enumerate} \end{example}